Ikhan-Code/DDRGCN/README.md

-# 🔒 GTransaction: Graph-Based Synthetic Identity Detection
+# 🔒 DDRGCN: Graph-Based Synthetic Identity Detection

 > 🚧 This repository is currently under **peer review** for journal publication.

 ## 📘 About the Project

-**GDDRGCN** is a multi-edge graph learning framework designed for detecting **synthetic identities** using relational, transactional, and PII-based features.
+**DDRGCN** is a multi-edge graph learning framework designed for detecting **synthetic identities** using relational, transactional, and PII-based features.
 It leverages **Realtional Graph Convolutional Networks (RGcN)**  with distance encoding and multi-relation modeling for enhanced performance on imbalanced fraud datasets.

 🧠 The framework has been tested on large-scale identity graphs and shows promising results with strategic node selection, robust class-imbalance handling, and interpretable metrics like F1, AUC, and PR-AUC.